mg3994/ZoomCar-backend/README.md

 <b>MongoDb</b>

-We have used MongoDb atlas realtime storage as database for storing user's data, product details and cart details.
+We have used MongoDb atlas realtime storage as database for storing user's data, car details.

-<b> Fetch Web API:</b>
+<b> Express :</b>
-We have used Fetch Web API for promise request and promise Handling using Async Await etc.
+We have used Express for route using async await for asking data from the Backend etc.

-<b> JSON Server:</b>
+<b> Mongoose :</b>
-We have used JSON Server for preparing Car Database.
+We have used Mongoose Package to established connection  express and Database.

 # <span style="color:red"> Experience of team: </span>